 Performance Fees: Incentive Pool.
 Our performance-based incentive arrangement, referred to as the incentive pool, further aligns the overall compensation of certain of our professionals to the realized performance of our business.
 The incentive pool provides for compensation based on realized performance fees and enhances our capacity to offer competitive compensation opportunities to our professionals.
-"Realized performance fees" refers to performance fees earned by the general partners of the funds we manage under the applicable fund limited partnership agreements based upon transactions that have closed or other rights to incentive income cash that have become fixed in the applicable calendar year period.
-During 2023, the Company determined the amount of the realized performance fees to place into the incentive pool in its discretion after considering various factors, including Company profitability, management company cash requirements and anticipated future costs.
+"Realized performance fees" refers to performance fees earned by the general partners of the funds we manage under the applicable fund limited partnership agreements, based upon transactions that have closed or other rights to incentive income cash that have become fixed in the applicable calendar year period.
+During 2024, after considering various factors, including Company profitability, management company cash requirements and anticipated future costs, the Company, in its discretion, determined the amount of the realized performance fees to place into the incentive pool.
 The incentive pool consists of an amount equal to at least 1% of the realized performance fees attributable to profits generated after creation of the incentive pool that were taxable in the applicable year and not allocable to dedicated performance fee entitlements.
 Each participant in the incentive pool is entitled to receive, as a mandatory component of participation in the incentive pool, his or her pro rata share of this 1% amount each year, provided the participant remains employed by us at the time of allocation and the pool is funded.
-Only one of our named executive officers, Mr. Kelly, received incentive pool performance fees in 2023.
+Of our named executive officers, only Mr. Kelly and Ms. Chatterjee received incentive pool performance fees in 2024.

-The Compensation Committee determined that Mr. Kelly's annual distribution from the incentive pool would include an allocation that was based on the Company's performance and the Compensation Committee's determination of his individual contributions to the Company's performance.
-In determining Mr. Kelly's annual incentive award, the Compensation Committee also considered type, scope and level of responsibilities, corporate citizenship, enterprise-wide financial performance, his overall contributions to our success, prior year compensation, the appropriate balance between incentives for long-term and short-term performance, competitive market dynamics and the compensation paid to his peers within AGM.
+The Compensation Committee determined that Mr. Kelly's and Ms. Chatterjee's annual distribution from the incentive pool would include an allocation that was based on the Company's performance and the Compensation Committee's determination of their individual contributions to the Company's performance.
+In determining Mr. Kelly's and Ms. Chatterjee's annual performance fee incentive awards, the Compensation Committee considered the type, scope and level of their responsibilities, their corporate citizenship, enterprise-wide financial performance, their overall contributions to our success, the appropriate balance between incentives for long-term and short-term performance, competitive market dynamics and the compensation paid to their peers within AGM.